TriGuez/GNLSE/README.md

 Inputs :

-* E : Complex enveloppe of the optical pulse to compress
+* E : Complex envelop of the optical pulse to compress
 * t : Time vector of the simulation [s]
 * f : Frequency vector of the simulation [Hz]
 * l0 : Central wavelength of the simulation [m]